-Stem cell transplants (SCTs) are sometimes used for hard-to-treat Hodgkin disease, such as disease that doesn’t go away completely after chemotherapy (chemo) and/or radiation or that comes back after treatment.
+Stem cell transplants (SCTs) are sometimes used for hard-to-treat Hodgkin lymphoma , such as disease that doesn’t go away completely after chemotherapy (chemo) and/or radiation or lymphoma that comes back after treatment.

 The doses of chemo drugs given to patients normally are limited by the side effects these drugs cause.
 Higher doses can’t be used, even if they might kill more cancer cells, because they would severely damage the bone marrow, where new blood cells are made.

 A stem cell transplant lets doctors give higher doses of chemo (sometimes along with radiation therapy).
-This is because after getting high-dose chemo treatment, the patient receives a transplant of blood-forming stem cells to restore the bone marrow.
+This is because after getting high-dose chemo, the patient receives a transplant of blood-forming stem cells to rebuild the bone marrow.

 There are 2 main types of stem cell transplants.
 They use different sources of blood-forming stem cells.